Meowcorp-Group/QuestGame/README.md

 > "QuestGame" is a temporary name for this project.
 Have a suggestion?
 Open an issue!

 ## What?
-this is a role-playing game, we don't know what it will be about yet
+this is a game, we don't know what it will be about yet

 ## Why?
 we were bored one day and through some [inspiration](https://develop.games/) we decided to make a game